Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 # The fun bit!
-Ok now that you hopefully know how the render passes work, its time to combine them in some fun ways!
+Ok now that you hopefully know how the render passes work, it's time to combine them in some fun ways!

 So i have my sobel shader from before, and saw that stacking "blur" on top of it gives everything a weird ghostly look, so lets make that into a single shader